 Report the Problem

 If the problem is determined to be in the public right of way or sewer easement, contact Engage Toledo to make a report.
-A Public Utilities field worker will come out during normal business hours to inspect the main sewer line.
+A Public Utilities field worker will come out to inspect the main sewer line.

 As soon as the flood waters recede, steps should be taken to clean and recondition the area.
 United Way's 211 program has cleaning kits available.